 There are not enough infection preventionists to go around now, and trends suggest that there may even be fewer in the future.
 But there are ways to shore up the ranks, a study says.

-IPs have paid the price, too.
-The headline on Infection Control Today®’s May cover story sums it up: “As COVID-19 Recedes, Infection Preventionists Must Still Battle Stress.”: “As COVID-19 Recedes, Infection Preventionists Must Still Battle Stress.”
-In it the author—Saskia v.
-Popescu, PHD, MPH, MA, CIC, a member of ICT®’s Editorial Advisory Board—writes: “Most people do not know about IPs but we are always there.
-We work to ensure education and training, support our fellow [health care workers], review supply chain challenges, try to prevent health care–associated infections (HAIs), ensure adequate personal protective equipment, and perform myriad other duties in our job descriptions.
+For a while during the COVID-19 pandemic, infection preventionists (IPs) were rock stars, the go-to experts in hospitals that other health care professionals looked to for advice on how to battle a devastating pandemic.
+IPs were crucial players in turning the tide against COVID-19, but they also have paid the price.
+The headline for the Infection Control Today® (ICT®) May cover story sums it up: “As COVID-19 Recedes, Infection Preventionists Must Still Battle Stress.”
+1 The article’s author, Saskia v.
+Popescu, PHD, MPH, MA, CIC, a member of the ICT® Editorial Advisory Board, wrote: “Most people do not know about IPs, but we are always there.
+We work to ensure education and training, support our fellow [health care workers], review supply chain challenges, try to prevent health care–associated infections, ensure adequate personal protective equipment, and perform myriad other duties in our job descriptions.
 Helping respond to COVID-19 has been up to IPs.”

-One of the authors of the study—Heather Gilmartin, PhD, NP, CIC, of Denver/Seattle Center of Innovation for Veteran-centered and Value Driven Care at the VA Eastern Colorado Healthcare System.
-“These organizations should look for professionals with diverse backgrounds (e.g. nursing, public health, laboratory sciences) to broaden the applicant pool.
+“I believe retiring IPs will be successfully replaced in organizations that invest in training and mentoring the next generation,” said Gilmartin, of Denver/Seattle Center of Innovation for Veteran-Centered and Value-Driven Care at the VA Eastern Colorado Healthcare System.
+“These organizations should look for professionals with diverse backgrounds [eg, nursing, public health, laboratory sciences] to broaden the applicant pool.
 It will take work, but it will happen.”

 Investigators used data gathered in a survey of 522 members of the Association for Professionals in Infection Control and Epidemiology (APIC) taken in 2019.

 “It was exciting to see increased enrollment in the course that I teach at the Dornsife School of Public Health,” she said in an email exchange.
-“It was already designed to be an all online course, so we didn’t need to transition students, but we did allow more flexibility to students around assignments and due dates, understanding that the pandemic was presenting challenges for students in their personal and work lives.
-There were also barriers in providing students with internship opportunities as most hospitals were restricting students onsite.
+“It was already designed to be an all-online course, so we didn’t need to transition students, but we did allow more flexibility to students around assignments and due dates, understanding that the pandemic was presenting challenges for students in their personal and work lives.
+There were also barriers in providing students with internship opportunities, as most hospitals were restricting students on-site.
 To overcome this, our department launched a 100% remote learning experience in infection prevention.”

-Gilmartin tells ICT® that she thinks that the “there is more awareness of the role of infection prevention due to COVID-19.
-I have talked to many nurses who are newly interested in the field.
-They have been impressed with the science and practice of infection prevention and are interested in moving away from direct patient care.
+There is more awareness of the role of infection prevention because of COVID-19, according to Gilmartin.
+“I have talked to many nurses who are newly interested in the field.
+They have been impressed with the science and practice of infection prevention and are interested in moving away from direct patient care,” she said.